razmans/toon-converter/README.md

 ## What is TOON Format?

-TOON is a compact, tabular data format that represents arrays of objects in a human-readable way:
+TOON stands for Token Oriented Object Notation, is a compact, tabular data format that represents arrays of objects in a human-readable way that would be best suited for LLM because it reduces token usage by up to 30%.
+Rather than sending over a JSON or an XML, using TOON would significantly reduce token usage because it has been optimized.
+Example TOON data:

 ```
 users[2]{id,name,role}: